nielseni6/kaggle-passenger-screening-challenge/models/README.md

-This directory will be populated will model weights after running model_builder.py for training
+This directory will be populated with model weights after running model_builder.py for training